Swastima Khadka: Personal and early life

-Career 2015
+Career

-5–2017: Film debut
+2015–2017: Film breakthrough

 In 2015, Khadka debuted as a film actress in Suraj Bhusal's Hostel Returns, where she starred alongside Sushil Shrestha, Najir Hussain, and Sunil Rawal.
-In the film, she played Alina, who is in a love triangle with two boys in her school.
+In the film, she played Elina, who is in a love triangle with two boys in her school.
 For Hostel Returns, she was nominated for Best Supporting Actress in the National Film Awards.
 For her second film, she appeared in Dipendra K. Khanal's romantic-drama Love Love Love (2017) where she portrayed Samriddhi, a girl whose childhood friend's love for her is not reciprocated.
 Her portrayal of Samriddhi was praised by critics, and The Himalayan Times wrote, "Khadka's act is appealing.
 Her body language, gestures, and dialogue delivery are brilliant."
 Khadka also made a guest appearance in "Kutu Ma Kutu" (2017).
 Her appearance in the song was praised by audiences and critics.
 The reviewer for Nepali Sansar wrote, "Swastima Khadka danced gracefully to this catchy Nepali number.
 Her sweet smile and performance will flash before us every time we listen to Kutu Ma Kutu".
 The song became the first Nepali music video to reach 200 million views on YouTube.

 Later in 2017, Khadka appeared in Deepa Shree Niraula's social drama film Chhakka Panja 2.
-In the film, she plays Akansha, a student who wants to travel to Australia to study but struggles with the International English Language Testing System exam required to enter the country.
+In the film, she plays Akansha, a student who wants to travel to Australia to study but struggles with the IELTS exam required to enter the country.
 The Kathmandu Post reported that Chhakka Panja 2 earned around 60 million Nepalese rupees within the first six days of release and went on to become the second-highest-grossing Nepali film.
 When asked about her experience working with the cast members of Chhakka Panja 2, Khadka said, "Ah, I got to learn a lot!
 They have already been in the field for more than 20 years; they know a lot more than I do.
 And not only did I learn stuff about movies while working with them, but I also understand other areas like dealing with the media, interacting with them… everything!
 I admit, I get overshadowed by them sometimes, but then, rather than a disadvantage, I like to think of it as an advantage to stay on the sideline and absorb what I can from them.
 After all, they are the superstars!"